 One of the highest-paid surgeons in the United States was hit with two lawsuits alleging that the doctor was not performing his own surgeries.
 According to the lawsuit, Dr. David Samadi, the head urologist at Lenox Hill Hospital in Manhattan, routinely allowed medical residents, who are still in training, and other doctors to perform the surgeries. […]

-Who is at Fault in a Slip and Fall Accident?
+Who is at Fault in a New York Slip and Fall Accident?

 Slip and fall accidents are an unfortunate, common occurrence and can sometimes lead to serious injuries.
 While determining who is at fault in a slip and fall accident can depend on several different factors and circumstances, there are a few guideposts to help you determine who may be responsible for your damages.
 In short, whoever behaved “unreasonably” will […]